erikng/Agile-Brewing-Issues/index.md

 - iPadOS 16
 - macOS Ventura

+## Getting Support
+Please go to the [GitHub Issues](https://github.com/erikng/Agile-Brewing-Issues/issues) page to submit any potential issues you are experiencing.

 ## JSON Format
 Agile Brewing saves all bean profiles, shots and shot templates as JSON files.
 If you use iCloud Drive it will save under `~/Library/Mobile\ Documents/iCloud\~Agile-Brewing/Documents` on macOS and on iOS/iPad OS under the Files app at the path `Skye-Design.Agile-Brewing`